 In general jammers do not fall within the scope of the Directive due to the definition of radio equipment.
 Since jamming is inherent to their functional principle, it is not possible to construct jammers that fulfil the EMC and Radio essential requirements of the RED.
 Hence a jammer, if it falls within the scope of the RED, should be prohibited or restricted from being made available or withdrawn or recalled.

-Several products within the same packaging

-To be finalised.

-Construction kits
+Construction kits/components

 Construction kits that when assembled fall within the scope of the Directive and are intended to be made available on the market are covered by the Directive.
-The kit manufacturer is responsible for compliance when the kit is assembled in accordance with the instructions provided.
+The kit manufacturer is responsible for compliance when the kit is assembled in accordance with the instructions; the person who assembles the kits shall ensure that the compliance and intended function and performance of the kits are not affected; otherwise that person shall undertake the responsibilities of the manufacturer and assess any related risks if the assembly is made available.

-Vehicles
+Components that communicate with radio waves after they are completed with other accessories (e.g. when integrated into another radio product) fall within the scope of the Directive and shall comply with the RED if they are placed on the EU market; the manufacturer of such a component is not required to perform assessment for those parts which depend on how the component is assembled or integrated; however, the intended and reasonably foreseeable use have to be assessed as in Article 17(1).
+The manufacturer of this component is required to provide instructions which ensure that the component is compliant when these instructions are followed; with respect to the final finished radio product, the person who places it on the market is the responsible manufacturer and shall ensure that it complies with the RED.

+Radio equipment installed in vehicles

 Where radio equipment is installed in vehicles such as cars, caravans, trains, etc (normally falling under a type approval legislation), the radio equipment has to comply with the RED unless the specific equipment falls within any of the exceptions of the RED.
 That radio equipment must comply with the requirements of both the RED and all applicable EU acts.
 The risk assessment should take into account the intended purpose (i.e. when the equipment operates in the vehicle, its conformity is not compromised).

+The person who places on the market the radio equipment is the responsible manufacturer; the person who installs the radio equipment shall ensure that the compliance as well as the intended function and performance of the radio equipment are not affected by following the instructions given by the manufacturer of the radio equipment; otherwise that person shall undertake the responsibilities of the manufacturer when the vehicle is made available.

+If the vehicle, when made available, comprises two or more radio/electrical devices, see Chapter 1.6.3.1

 Fixed Installations